kushwahapawan527/radar-system-esp32/README.md

 - GND → GND

 ## 🔹 Working Principle
 The servo motor rotates from 0° to 180° and scans the surroundings.
-The ultrasonic sensor measures the distance of objects in its path.
+The IR/ultrasonic sensor measures the distance of objects in its path.
 This data is sent to a web interface via ESP32 WiFi, where a radar-like display is generated in real time.
 If an object is detected within a certain range, a buzzer alert is triggered.

 ## 🎯 Key Learning
 - Sensor interfacing with ESP32